joseeden/All-Things-Docker-and-Kubernetes/lab20_Create_and_Manage_Cluster_using_kubeadm/README.md

 sudo systemctl restart containerd
 ```

+## Install kubeadm and its dependencies

-Finally, install kubeadm, kubectl, and kubelet from the official Kubernetes package repository.
+install kubeadm, kubectl, and kubelet from the official Kubernetes package repository.

 ```bash
 # Add the Google Cloud packages GPG key